Specialist dyslexia/SpLD tutorial service

 How2 Study Skills: appointments and group workshops

-Bookable appointments: If you are waiting for a full needs assessment or diagnostic assessment, you can also book a How2 study skills appointment where we offer 30 minute appointments with a Specialist tutor.
+Bookable appointments: If you are waiting for a full needs assessment or diagnostic assessment, you can also book a How2 study skills appointment where we offer 30 minute online appointments with a Specialist tutor.

-During your appointment you can focus on a topic of your choice which may include writing skills, reading skills, organising and managing your time, academic confidence or talking about SpLD/dyslexia.
+During your online appointment you can focus on a topic of your choice which may include writing skills, reading skills, organising and managing your time, academic confidence or talking about SpLD/dyslexia.

 Please click on book a HOW 2 appointment:

 The appointments take place online.
 The tutor will contact you with a link to access the online appointment via Skype or Google Hangouts.